calguy1000/CGFeedFactory/README.md

 **Arguments:**
 * feed - (optional string).
 The name of the feed to render.
 If this parameter is not specified, then a hardcoded name will be used (__DFLT).
 The feed must already exist in memory in order to be rendered.
 * template - (optional string).
 Specify the name of a non-default template.
-If the name ends with .tpl then a file template in the module directory, or module_custom/CGFeedFactory/templates directory is assumed.
+Specify any valid smarty resource, i.e: cms_template::stuff to use a DesignManager template named stuff.
+If the template name ends with .tpl then a file template in the module directory, or module_custom/CGFeedFactory/templates directory is assumed.

 Support
 -------